 1 tsp. ginger

 Stuff the casings and then twist the stuffed casings into sausage lengths ~4 inches.
-Place them in the frig overnight.
+Place them in the frig overnight, cover with plastic so the skin doesn’t dry.
 They need a baste in the seasonings overnight and maintain the form of the casing.